genes-and-health/TRE-documentation-v3/docs/using-the-tre/folder-and-bucket-structure.md

 This [reference page](#folder-structures) goes through the other folders and explains what they are for and how they should be used.
 The following is a high-level overview of the directories in the TRE:

 ![](images/sandboxes-and-folder-structures/sandbox-diagram.png)

+Folders are suffixed with red or green to indicate the type of data that is stored there.
+Red is for potentially sensitive data that should not be shared outside.
+Green is for data that can be shared with the outside world.
+When you log into your sandboxes, you will have a number of folders available for you.

 #### The `library-red` bucket